The best hotels in Oslo

 Family

 Frogner works best for families: Vigeland Sculpture Park is free and huge, the streets are calm, and you're 2 tram stops from Aker Brygge and the fjord promenade.
-Citybox Oslo in Sentrum is also family-friendly at $110-155/night with flexible room configs.
+Sentrum also has family-friendly hotels with flexible room configurations at $110-155/night.

 Budget

 Grünerløkka is where you get the most Oslo for the least money.
-Anker Hotel at $55-85/night keeps you 15 minutes walk from Sentrum with Thorvald Meyers gate and its cheap eats right outside.
+Budget stays run $55-90/night, you're 15 minutes walk from Sentrum, and Thorvald Meyers gate has cheap eats and great coffee right outside.

 Beach